 Mike_Kiev - Fotolia

 CI/CD aims to make IT's traditionally long-cycle processes responsive to business and market changes that can happen in weeks or even days.
 While IT teams can tie together tools to build CI/CD processes, integrated suites make that endeavor a lot easier.
-There are many CI/CD products on the market, but two options best exemplify the benefits and issues of the space: Drone and Concourse.
+There are many CI/CD products on the market, but a battle between two options best exemplifies the benefits and issues of the space: Concourse vs. Drone.

 CI/CD pipelines shuttle application versions through development, testing, integration and deployment processes.
 Every worthwhile CI/CD tool is based on the concept of repository-hosted version control, and all of them work best when repositories and version control include not just application code, but also the full range of parameters to define tests, hosting and how to run that application.